Michael Martin (footballer, born 2000)

-Michael Martin (born 10 July 2000) is a German professional footballer who plays as a midfielder for IK Sirius Fotboll.
+Michael Martin (born 10 July 2000) is a German professional footballer who plays as a midfielder.

 Early life

 Martin was born on 10 July 2000.
 Born in Crailsheim, Germany, he is a native of the city.

 Career

 Martin started his career with German side Sportfreunde Schwäbisch Hall in 2020.
-Six months later, he signed for German side FC Bayern Alzenau, where he made nineteeen league appearances and scored five goals before signing for Austrian side SK Vorwärts Steyr in 2021, where he made fourteen league appearances and scored four goals.
+Six months later, he signed for German side FC Bayern Alzenau, where he made nineteen league appearances and scored five goals before signing for Austrian side SK Vorwärts Steyr in 2021, where he made fourteen league appearances and scored four goals.
 Austrian news website Laola1 wrote in 2022 that he "immediately became a key player in the Steyr team" while playing for the club.

 One year later, he signed for Austrian side SV Ried, where he made thirty league appearances and scored zero goals and suffered relegation from the top flight to the second tier.
 Following his stint there, he signed for German side SC Paderborn in 2023, where he made four league appearances and scored zero goals.
 Ahead of the 2024 season, he signed for Swedish side IK Sirius Fotboll.
 During the summer of 2024, he was sent on loan to Czech side Dynamo České Budějovice, where he made three league appearances and scored one goal.
 The same year, he was sent on loan to Dutch side FC Emmen, where he made twenty-eight league appearances and scored one goal.
+He returned to Sirius, only to be released in March 2026.